sanketmuchhala/house-price-ml-pipeline/README.md

 <div align="center">

-**⭐ If you find this project helpful, please consider giving it a star! ⭐**
+**If you find this project helpful, please consider giving it a star!**

-Built with ❤️ using Python, Scikit-learn, XGBoost, and Streamlit
+Built with Python, Scikit-learn, XGBoost, and Streamlit

 </div>